 In regards to the whole of humanity, these lines imply that the human race has come through the storm and can look back on its own history.
 Mankind is the only truly intelligent species on the planet.
 Only people can look back and see where they have come from.

 Williams was a contemporary and friend of many famous American poets.
-He was also practicing medical doctor, working in hospitals and in his own private practice at various points in his career.
-He often cited his work as a health care provider as major influence on his poetry.
+He was also a practicing medical doctor, working in hospitals and in his own private practice at various points in his career.
+He often cited his work as a health care provider as a major influence on his poetry.

 Also, as mentioned above, Williams’ parents had a large influence on his life.
 Many have asserted that his unique use of free verse is a reaction to and rebellion against the structure they forced upon his life.